diegonc/chmsee/README.md

 Installing
 ==========

-You can also use xulrunner sdk tool *xulrunner-bin* to install ChmSee to any directory you want.
+You can also use xulrunner sdk tool *xulrunner* to install ChmSee to any directory you want.

 If you want to install it to `~/tools/chmsee`, enter following command:

-    $ /usr/lib/xulrunner-14.0.1/xulrunner-bin --install-app ~/downloads/chmsee ~/tools
+    $ /usr/lib/xulrunner-sdk/xulrunner --install-app ~/downloads/chmsee ~/tools

 The `~/tools/chmsee` directory will be created and contains an execute file `chmsee`, running this file will launch ChmSee program.